 The cute thing is that, to register your address, Google will post you an actual letter with your verification code.
 Enter the code and set up your info and some relevant pics, even post updates.
 With this bit of DIY, very soon you too can look extra professional in the google results.

-This article was first published in the Editors Victoria February 2018 newsletter.
+This article was first published in the Editors Victoria February 2018 newsletter (link updated to IPEd archives, members only)

 See more tips & tricks.